TCNOco/TcNo-Acc-Switcher/docs/steam-guard.md

 Store a backup away from the PC.
 A disk failure, Windows reinstall, or stolen computer can remove both the working vault and a backup kept beside it.
 Keep Steam recovery codes and Steam's own account-recovery information separately.

 A backup remains encrypted.
-It does not bypass either password.
-Losing the Steam Guard password makes the inner vault unreadable.
+It opens with whatever factors the vault had enrolled when the backup was made, and with nothing else.
+Losing every enrolled factor makes the copy unreadable.
 If saved-account encryption supplies an outer layer, losing the app password also makes that copy unreadable.
-TcNo Account Switcher cannot reset either password or ask Steam to recreate the stored secrets.
+TcNo Account Switcher cannot reset a password, reconstruct a keyfile, reissue a backup key, or ask Steam to recreate the stored secrets.

+A backup derives its key more slowly than the live vault, so creating and restoring one takes noticeably longer than an ordinary unlock.
+Restoring returns the vault to the live cost.

 ## Password and encryption layers